Key Mechanisms of the Seismic Behaviour of External RC Wide Beam–column Joints

 The behavior of wide beam-column joints has been evaluated by means of both experimental tests under cyclic loading and accurate nonlinear finite element analyses.
 The FE models predicted satisfactorily experimental results, thus enabling to carry out additional numerical analyses aimed at checking the effect of the longitudinal reinforcement amount in the beam member.

 Experimental results show that wide beam-column joints conforming to the Italian seismic code do not exhibit a sufficiently ductile behavior due to damage in the non-confined concrete region, where beam rebars external to the joint core are anchored.
-Numerical simulations allowed to monitor bond slip of beam rebars as a function of the applied global displacement, showing differences between bars placed inside and outside the column width.
+Numerical simulations allowed to monitor bond slip of beam rebars as a function of the applied global displacement, show differences between bars placed inside and outside the column width.

 Numerical simulations showed that different behavior is expected in case additional beam rebars are placed either inside or outside column width.
 In the first case, higher peak load and ductility values can be achieved, provided that the amount of beam reinforcement is not high enough to shift damage towards the column or cause high shear stress to the joint core and its consequent fragile failure.

 The seismic performance of Reinforced Concrete (RC) structures is strongly influenced by the behavior of beam-column joints.
-Therefore, a lot of research has focused on understanding the behaviour of traditional beam-column joints (e.g., [1-3]), that is the joints provided with conventional beams and also to verify the effectiveness of retrofit systems .
-This choice has led to neglect the extensive presence of wide beams in the residential building stock of Italy and other European countries.
+Therefore, a lot of research has focused on understanding the Behavior of traditional beam-column joints (e.g., [1-3]), that is the joints provided with conventional beams and also to verify the effectiveness of retrofit systems .
+This choice has led to neglect the huge presence of wide beams in the residential building stock of Italy and other European countries.
 Wide beams are those which have a width larger than their depth and are usually wider than column dimensions.
 Moreover, referring to the Italian RC building stock, their depth is usually equal to the slab thickness.
 In this kind of arrangement some longitudinal beam bars pass (for interior joints) or anchor (external) outside the column core in poor and/or unconfined bond conditions.

-The use of wide beams provides some advantages in terms of internal distribution of spaces since no irregularity is present on the ceiling and, moreover, easier (and cheaper) installation of formworks is allowed.
+The use of wide beams provides some advantages in terms of internal distribution of spaces since no irregularity is present in the ceiling and, moreover, easier (and cheaper) installation of formworks is allowed.
 This can result in a lower inter-storey height and faster construction works .
 Different construction habits can be found throughout the European building stock.
 In fact, Italian RC buildings, either existing or newly constructed, are provided with wide beams only in the interior of the plan arrangement, while conventional beams are present in the facade frames.
 On the other hand, for example, Spanish buildings are usually provided with wide beams even in the perimeter resulting in poorer bond conditions for the external beam-column joint connecting there.
 However, this habit (flat spandrel beam) is growing its application in Italy also due to its cost-effectiveness.

 López-Almansa et al. highlighted the high vulnerability of RC buildings provided with wide beams due to the inherent low ductility of these kinds of beams and generated by the high amount of steel and unreliable contribution to the strength of the beam zone outside the column.
-Contrarily, other authors found that, when a strong spandrel beam is present, wide-beam-column joints can exhibit good performances in term of strength and ductility.
+Contrarily, other authors found that, when a strong spandrel beam is present, widebeam-column joints can exhibit good performances in term of strength and ductility.

 Regarding the design of new buildings, given the lack of research, seismic codes are generally “suspicious” about the real behavior of wide beams in beam-column connections under seismic actions.
 As an example, ACI-ASCE 352 code gave some indications on the design of such types of connection, but only for the cases when all the beam flexural reinforcement bars pass through the column core.
 This latter case virtually implies the prohibition of the use of wide beams in moment resisting frames located in seismic regions.
 Current seismic codes such as EC8 allow the use of wide beams in RC moment resisting frames even when designed in high ductility class (DCH), while the Italian seismic code , although substantially in line with EC8, forbids the use of wide beams in DCH frames, and only allows their presence in the lower ductility class.
 This provision has been kept in the revised version of the Italian seismic code .

 Gomez-Martinez et al. carried out a study to understand if the penalization of wide beam frames by the Italian seismic code is valid.
-They compared the performance of common (i.e. with conventional beams) and wide beam frames, through pushover analysis finding that the latter can show an even higher seismic performance due the serviceability limit state (displacements) design criteria, requiring the design of stronger columns.
+They compared the performance of common (i.e. with conventional beams) and wide beam frames, through pushover analysis, finding that the latter can show an even higher seismic performance due the serviceability limit state (displacements) design criteria, requiring the design of stronger columns.
 In this study, the lumped plasticity of RC members was considered, the joint region was assumed as rigid and slippage effects were also neglected.

 Currently, a number of experimental studies have been performed on wide beam-column joints which allow us to better understand their behavior.
-In a study to analyze the influence of the Earthquake design level on the seismic behavior was presented.
+In a study to analyze the influence of the Earthquake design level on the seismic behavior was presented .
 The authors compared the performance of wide beam-column joints designed without seismic provisions (pre 1970 code) with others having the same topology but with detailing consistent with the newest seismic code (EC8).
 The main result was that the seismically designed joints showed higher strength, as expected, but also a limited deformation capacity due to a sudden strength drop.
 In another study the authors analyzed the influence of the axial load finding a small influence of it in the range of the adopted values (i.e. 15-30% of the ultimate axial load).
 Fateh et al. made experimental tests on five full scale wide beam-column joint specimens in order to evaluate the influence of the beam width and the beam reinforcement arrangement.
 The tests, monotonic instead of cyclic, were still useful in recognizing that a concentration of the beam bars mostly in the column core provides better behavior than distributing them through the entire width of the beam.

 On the basis of the results of the studies described above, the main objective of the present study is to carefully analyze the post-elastic behavior of two wide beam-column joints designed with respect to the current Italian seismic code by means of the experimental results of quasi-static cyclic tests.
 These specimens have no spandrel beam, resulting in a poor bond condition for the beam rebars located outside the column width.
 Additionally, accurate finite element modelling of the specimens has been made to understand some aspects of the damage mechanisms under seismic loading.
 Numerical results, in agreement with the experimental ones, show that the behavior of external wide beam-column joints is strongly affected by the bond conditions of the beam bars passing out of the column core.
 This outcome highlights the need to limit the amount of beam longitudinal reinforcement bent outside the column.
 Along with bond slip phenomena, severe cracks on the beam sides also occur.
 Once the numerical models were calibrated fitting the experimental results, additional nonlinear numerical simulations permitted to investigating the effect of the amount and position of additional longitudinal reinforcement in the beam.
 Advantages in locating the rebars inside the column width are highlighted by numerical results, provided that the bending capacity of the beam does not shift the failure mechanism toward the column and joint core.
-Moreover, when placing the additional rebars outside the column, even though inside the so-called “effective width” (the column width plus two times the slab thickness, according to the Italian seismic code), slip phenomena cause severe strength drops responsible of a reduced available ductility.
+Moreover, when placing the additional rebars outside the column, even though inside the so-called “effective width” (the column width plus two times the slab thickness, according to the Italian seismic code), slip phenomena cause severe strength drops responsible for a reduced available ductility.

 2. EXPERIMENTAL INVESTIGATION